IronJosh786/Social-Media-App/README.md

 Check out the live demo of the Social Media Web Application: [Live Demo](https://frontend-production-391c.up.railway.app/)

+## Code Optimization

+For an optimized version of the codebase, you can check out the `redux-data-fetch-refactor` branch.
+It contains code refinements and improvements.
+Additionally, it is the branch that is currently deployed for the live demo.

 ## Features

 - **User Authentication:** Users can sign up, log in, and log out securely.